Department of Foreign Languages and Literature

 • Romani Language and Culture

-In addition, we offer general language development courses and optional courses in various topics, such as cultural studies, literature, etc.
+In addition, we offer general language development courses and optional courses in various topics, such as cultural studies, literature, academic skills, intercultural communication, pedagogy etc.

 English: